davekirby/EFFProject/report/PROJ_KirbyD.md

 A FuzzyClassifier class was created that could learn a set of fuzzy rules from a dataset that could then be used to predict the classification of unseen data.
 It was implemented in the style of scikit-learn classifiers, with hyperparameters specified in the  `__init__` method, the  `fit` method trains the classifier and the `predict` method makes predictions.

 It was found that the classifier worked well on small data sets with two or three classes, but for large datasets the training time could be prohibitive and the accuracy was found to be poor when tried on a data set with seven classes.
-However this could be an artifact of the particular dataset used since the No Free Lunch theorem [@wolpertNoFreeLunch1997] says that no algorithm is suitable for all data sets, so the poor performance could be an artifact of that particular dataset rather than the number of classes.
+However this could be an artefact of the particular dataset used since the No Free Lunch theorem [@wolpertNoFreeLunch1997] says that no algorithm is suitable for all data sets, so the poor performance could be an artefact of that particular dataset rather than the number of classes.
 Further work would be needed to determine if it performs as badly on other multi-class problems.

 A unique feature of the classifier is the ability to show the top performing rule set as human readable text.
 For example on the Wisconsin breast cancer dataset, the following set of rules generated during 5-fold cross validation scored 94.8% accuracy in predicting benign and malignant outcomes on the test data: